rexwangcc/Design-Patterns/README.md

 ## Design Principles
 >
-1. Identify the aspects of your application that vary and separate them from what stays the saem.
+1. Identify the aspects of your application that vary and separate them from what stays the same.
 2. Program to an interface, not an implementation.
 3. Favor composition over inheritance.
 4. Strive for loosely coupled designes between objects that interact.
 5. Encapsulate what varies.
 6. Classes should be open for extension, but closed for modification.
 7. Depend upon abstractions, do not depend upon conrete classes.
+8. Principle of Least Knowledge talk only to your immediate friends.
+(When designing a system, for any object be careful of the numbter of classes it interacts with and also how it comes to interact with those classes)

 ## Design Patterns